GLaDOS: In Portal 2

-CNN's Larry Frum wrote that "GLaDOS' voice is dripping with sarcasm and malice even as her tone remains soothing and calm".
-PCMag's Matthew Murray called her voice actor "irreplaceable" and called GLaDOS "saucy and strangely sympathetic".
+CNN's Larry Frum wrote that "GLaDOS' voice is overwhelmingly sarcastic and sadistic with a soothing and calm tone."
+PCMag's Matthew Murray called GLaDOS "saucy and strangely sympathetic" and her voice actor irreplaceable.
 An editor for CBS News wrote that "the interactions between the player, GLaDOS and Wheatley are what give "Portal 2" its charm and provide much of the humor that keeps the game captivating puzzle after puzzle".
-The Globe and Mail's Chad Sepieha listed the top five insults from GLaDOS in Portal 2, which included "Science has now validated your birth mother’s decision to abandon you on a doorstep."
-Rock Paper Shotgun's John Walker wrote that "Ellen McLain returns as GLaDOS, and is pushed so much further this time, hitting every single line with perfection".
-Game Informer's Adam Biessener wrote that while Portal 2 was less quotable than its predecessor, "repeating GLaDOS lines stopped being funny a long time ago".
-He also wrote "I never once thought I'd place GLaDOS second on any list of Portal characters, but J.K.
+The Globe and Mail's Chad Sepieha listed the top five insults from GLaDOS in Portal 2, which included "Science has now validated your birth mother's decision to abandon you on a doorstep."
+Rock Paper Shotgun's John Walker wrote that Ellen McLain's return as GLaDOS is perfect, and delivers even greater than she did in "Portal".
+Game Informer's Adam Biessener wrote that while Portal 2 was less quotable than its predecessor, he also wrote "I never thought I'd place GLaDOS second on any list of Portal characters, but J.K.
 Simmons' character surpasses the malevolent AI even though she's as amusing as ever".